 Albertus Magnus Age Diversity Chart

-Analyze the age range of Albertus Magnus undergraduates with the following bar chart.
+Analyze the age range of Albertus Magnus undergraduates with the following chart.

 Questions About Diversity

 - Is Albertus Magnus attracting and supporting learners from all backgrounds?

-Even a school with great racial, ethnic and geographic diversity may not be diverse when it comes to the economic backgrounds of their students.
-To get a better idea of how Albertus Magnus is supporting low-income students check the Financial Aid Page.
+Schools with otherwise excellent ethnic and location diversity still may not be diverse when it comes to other factors, such as income levels.
+Get a better idea of how Albertus Magnus supports low-income students by visiting the Financial Aid Page.